Our Approach to Engagement

 Equally, we are also a company that wants to build our business practices to high standards.

 Vert’s shareholder engagement is multi-layer.
 We want companies to understand that taking care of the triple bottom line of people, planet, and profit, is a more successful way to run their business.
-One aspect of our engagement is to communicate directly with companies we hold in our fund.
-The next layer of our engagement is to reach out to those we do not yet hold in our fund to make these companies aware of sustainability initiatives that they could potentially participate in.
-We design our active ownership engagement in close consultation with the real estate industry, ESG research providers, and clients.
+We engage directly with the companies we hold, encouraging stronger sustainability practices that align with long-term value creation.

 Vert, as a shareholder, votes its proxies.
 Our proxy voting policy is aligned with our concern for good corporate governance, environmental stewardship, and social well-being.
 Our Proxy Voting Summary is publicly available on our fund website.